Research Goals and Methodology

 Personality Growth in Theology and Philosophy

 With our interdisciplinary approach, we also wish to pave the way for a deeper understanding of the Christian and other religious ideals of personality growth.
 Christian theology, for example, assumes that, on the one hand, human beings are created in the image of God and thus participate in certain divine qualities.
-Christian existence is often described as an inner journey and struggle to liberate oneself from alienation and a corrupted state, which may be derived from the misuse of the God-given freedom.
+Christian existence is often described as an inner journey and struggle to liberate oneself from alienation and a corrupted state, which may be derived from the misuse of God-given freedom.
 This liberation cannot be achieved through a spiritual technique, such as “self-redemption.”
-However, it can be so by exposing oneself to the fullness of human experience and integrating it in a way that allows for inner growth.
-The path of spiritual growth is primarily a path of openness to and integration of experiences, especially the integration of adverse and painful experiences of loss and disappointment.
-Such integration requires the individual to be open to experience and confront adverse experiences, as painful as it is (Quirin & Kuhl, 2022).
+However, it can occur by exposing oneself to the fullness of human experience and integrating it in a way that allows for inner growth.

-Relatedly, the well-known philosopher of religion and theologian Eleonore Stump (2010) has argued in her work “Wandering in Darkness” that the growth process will enable a person to discover “the deepest desires of her heart.”
-Many people initially live in alienation from their deepest needs: pursuing goals that ultimately do not bring them inner fulfillment and peace.
-Stump argues that it is precisely the integration of painful experiences that fosters the gradual and never completed process of discovering the most-profound desires of the heart within oneself, i.e., to no longer live an alienated life.
-Personality growth in the Christian tradition can thus be seen as a process of self-realization.
-Self-alienation impedes building a connection to the divine.
-A religious redeemer can connect to a person in a more profoundly healing way if the person is in touch with the deepest desires of her heart.
-A person who has found his or her innermost longings in this way is, from a Christian perspective, a person who has undergone spiritual growth.
-The process of personality growth is thus not always an easy one.
-Instead, it is often arduous with the painful integration of loss and disappointment.
+Relatedly, the well-known philosopher of religion and theologian Eleonore Stump (2010) argued in her work Wandering in Darkness that the growth process enables a person to discover “the deepest desires of her heart.”
+Many people initially live in alienation from their deepest needs, pursuing goals that ultimately do not bring them inner fulfillment and peace.
+Stump contends that it is precisely the integration of painful experiences that fosters the gradual and never fully complete process of discovering these most profound desires—i.e., to no longer live an alienated life.

-The notion of integrating adversity such as loss finds resonance in psychological theories like the theory of Personality Systems Interactions (PSI).
-According to PSI theory (Kuhl, 2000a; Quirin & Kuhl, 2022), one major aspect of personality growth refers to the development of the coherence of the integrated self (self-coherence) by integrating novel emotional, particularly painful experiences and fostering inner coherence.
-This dynamic process involves repeated switching between personality systems and related cognitive-emotional modes such as error detection (facing the aversive experience and one’s deficiencies) and the integrative self (putting it in perspective of prior experiences, forming an identity) (Quirin et al., 2020).
-Through this interplay, wherein a person focuses on the specific details of adversities and constructs unique personal meaning, personal growth is fostered (Antonovsky, 1993; McLean & Thorne, 2003).
-However, this interplay hinges upon the regulation of negative emotions, as a pivotal mechanism for personality growth.
-Strong emotion-regulation abilities facilitate access to the integrative self and thus fuel personality growth (Baumann & Kuhl, 2003; Quirin, Bode et al., 2011).
+The notion of integrating adversity, such as loss, finds resonance in psychological theories like the theory of Personality Systems Interactions (PSI).
+According to PSI theory (Kuhl, 2000a; Quirin & Kuhl, 2022), a major component of personality growth involves developing coherence in the integrated self (self-coherence) by processing novel and particularly painful emotional experiences and fostering inner alignment.
+This dynamic process involves repeated switching between personality systems and related cognitive-emotional modes, such as error detection (facing the aversive experience and one’s deficiencies) and the integrative self (placing it in the context of prior experiences and forming an identity) (Quirin et al., 2020).

 References